 CBD Could Boost Your Metabolism

 Another study, published in Molecular and Cellular Biochemistry back in 2016, showed that CBD played a major role in the ‘fat browning’ process.
 Brown fat is a specialized deposit of fat that can produce heat and increase energy expenditure.

 There are two types of fat in our bodies: white adipose tissue and brown adipose tissue.
-While babies have brown fat, it usually disappears as they get older, so by the time we all reach adulthood, our bodies are almost entirely comprised of white fat.
-This is a shame, because brown fat is thermogenic and helps you burn calories!
+While babies have brown fat, it usually disappears as they get older.
+By the time we all reach adulthood, our bodies are almost entirely composed of white fat.
+This is a shame because brown fat is thermogenic and helps you burn calories.